 97. Other former United Nations Administrative Tribunal decisions remained on the position that the question of acquired rights does not arise where the modification has no retroactive effect.
 Instead, a fetter on legislative power to introduce modification with effect for the future was construed through the test of reasonability, applied in light of the principles laid down in the Charter of the United Nations art.
 101 para.
 3, i.e., that economy measures must not be allowed to lead, cumulatively, to the deterioration of the international civil service.
-Concerning specific requirements that a modification must meet in order to be reasonable, the following were distinguished:
+Concerning specific requirements that a modifications must meet in order to be reasonable, the following were distinguished: the modifications must not be arbitrary; must be consistent with the object of the system, for example, adjustment to cost-of living changes and protection of purchasing power of staff members; must arise from reasonable motives; must not cause unnecessary forfeiture or deprivation".
+In the latter aspect, it was also proposed to consider whether the modification is permanent or temporary.